Chances of brain stem stroke recovery were considered to be poor. We have come a long way. We may be able to improve the outcomes.

 What we do know, on Wednesday of that week, she moved her right great toe.
 It moved in directions that I didn't know you could move it.
 Mind you, the entire rest of her body was still, un-moving and with no signs of awareness.

 On Day 4, Thursday, on entering the room and announcing my arrival, her foot, out from under the cover, started dancing.
-Here entire body, except for her foot, was still unmoving, unresponsive.
+Here entire body, except for her foot, was still not moving and was unresponsive.
 If you did not see the foot dancing, you would have thought she was totally unresponsive.

 The doctors canceled her transfer to a nursing home.
 Further observation was ordered.